USA Call/Text:

 • Limit alcohol before bedtime.

-• Choose herbal teas like chamomile or lavender tea instead.
+• Choose herbal teas, such as chamomile or lavender tea, instead.

 Method 4: Use relaxation techniques for better sleep